Toric degenerations of Grassmannians and Schubert varieties from matching field tableaux: Preliminaries

-The set of full flags of vector subspaces of $\mathbb{K}^n$ with ${\rm dim}_{\mathbb{K}}(V_i) = i$ is called the {\em flag variety} denoted by $\Flag_n$, which is naturally embedded in a product of Grassmannians using Pl\"ucker variables.
+of vector subspaces of $\mathbb{K}^n$ with ${\rm dim}_{\mathbb{K}}(V_i) = i$ is called the {\em flag variety} denoted by $\Flag_n$, which is naturally embedded in a product of Grassmannians using Pl\"ucker variables.
 Each point in the flag variety can be represented by an $n\times n$ matrix $X=(x_{i,j})$ whose first $k$ rows generate $V_k$ which corresponds to a point in the Grassmannian $\Gr(k,n)$.
-Therefore, the ideal of $\Flag_n$, denoted by $I_n$, is the kernel of the map sending each Pl\"ucker variable $P_J$ to the determinant of the submatrix of $X$ with row indices $1,\ldots,|J|$ and column indices in $J$.
+Therefore, the ideal of $\Flag_n$, denoted by $I_n$, is the kernel of the map

+sending each Pl\"ucker variable $P_J$ to the determinant of the submatrix of $X$ with row indices $1,\ldots,|J|$ and column indices in $J$.
 Similarly, we define the {\em Pl\"ucker ideal} of $\Gr(k,n)$, denoted by $G_{k,n}$, as the kernel of the map $\varphi_n$ restricted to the ring with variables $P_J$ with $|J|=k$.